kazukisona/StackOverdue/README.md

 #### Book:
 `Book` class represents a data object which contains information about a book such as title, author, genre, popularity score.
 This class can holds history of a unique user who checked out this book instance in the past.
 Each book has an unique `ID`.
 #### User:
 `User` class represents a data object which contains information about a user such as name, checked out books.
 Each user has an unique `ID`.
 This class  maintains a history of what book this user checked out.
 The history will be used for recommendation.
+Each user can have only 10 books.
+Underlying data structure for this is a vector.
 #### BookWarehouse
 `BookWarehouse` class is a representation of a collection of `Book` instances.
 Precisely it holds pointers of `Book` class, `Book*`.
 This class is for storing and making a book shelf for fast book retrieving and providing information of books.
 #### Accounts